All Episodes

 And thereby put the people of the United States at risk, because if that guy walked out of that courtroom, we're at a much greater risk than we were.

-So in other words, once they're taken into U.S. custody, uh Al Qaeda in effect has its has its sort of equivalent of the Al Sharpton Jesse Jackson shakedown artists on the payroll who give you advice on how to demand uh legal rights that you actually have no uh by any previous understanding of uh lawful combatants and uh enemy detainees and all the rest of it, legal rights that have just been invented out of whole cloth by Eric Holder.
+In other words, once they're taken into U.S. custody, Al-Qaeda, in effect, has its sort of equivalent of the Al Sharpton, Jesse Jackson shakedown artists on the payroll who give you advice on how to demand legal rights that you actually have no by any previous understanding of lawful combatants and enemy detainees and all the rest of it.

-Uh we're making ourselves look like a laughing stock around the world.
+We're making ourselves look like a laughing stock around the world.

-Uh the next time that happens, remember what this administration did.
+The next time that happens, remember what this administration did.

-This administration uh decided to confer all the vagaries and all the legalisms of the civilian justice system on people who have absolutely no claim on it, Doug.
+This administration decided to confer all the vagaries and all the legalisms of the civilian justice system on people who have absolutely no claim on it, Doug.

-They're opening up to they're opening us up to death by ten thousand paper cuts.
+They're opening us up to death by 10,000 paper cuts.

-Thank thanks, Doug, for your call.
+Thanks, Doug, for your call.

 Let this guy go.

-This this is what is worrying about this is that the people who are in charge at the highest level within the United States government apparatus do not seem to have a survival instinct for the nation.
+This is what is worrying about this is that the people who are in charge at the highest level within the United States government apparatus do not seem to have a survival instinct for the nation.

-1-800-282-2882, open line Friday, whatever you want to talk about, it's a crapshoot today.
+1-800-282-2882, Open Line Friday, whatever you want to talk about, it's a crapshoot today.

 Go ahead, make my day.

-Mark Stein infra rush.
+Mark Stein, infra rush.

 I'm going nowhere.

-Somebody help me, somebody help me.
+Somebody help me.

 There is a plea for our times.

-Kevin in Scottsdale, Arizona, great to have you with us on the Rush Limbaugh Show.
+Great to have you with us on the Rush Limbaugh Show.

 Thank you for waiting.